Skip to content

 Frequently asked questions

-How much does a golf booking system cost?
+How much does golf simulator booking software cost?

-Some general appointment tools have a free tier, but they take a card-processing percentage and offer no golf-specific features such as access control.
-A dedicated golf booking system is a better fit — and most offer a free trial instead of a permanently free plan.
+Some general appointment tools have a free tier, but they take a card-processing percentage and offer no golf-specific features such as simulator access control.
+Dedicated indoor golf booking software is a better fit — and most offer a free trial instead of a permanently free plan.
 BookMyBays includes a 30-day trial with no card required.